263598702/learngit/readme.txt

 bbb
 ccc
 Creating a new branch is quick and quiet.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND hard.

 test dev